Why you need to be in the Instagram Top Nine

 In the images below I was promoting an Etsy listing special.
 So I used the hashtags for my niche, such as #virtualassistant as well as ones relating to my target audience, such as #uketsyseller.

-Later that night I also put up some clients photos.
+Later that night I also put up some clients photos, who happens to sell on Etsy, so there was a crossover on hashtags.
 You can see that both they and my original post are trending in some searches.

 So what do you think?
 What strategy do you use with your hashtags?
 Would also love to hear some success stories of those who have reached the Top Posts section and how you got there!